We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your needs and budget.

 For more information and to buy this model click here.

-SUMMARY: A small model and popular in offices and studies.
+SUMMARY: A small HEPA air purifier model is popular in offices and studies.
 As with everything from Dyson it looked stylish and the fact it is so easily portable means it could be moved between rooms.

 For more information and to purchase this top air purifier click here.